the-other-sunny/AES-Single-Fault-Attack/README.md

 [Differential Fault Analysis of the Advanced Encryption Standard using a Single Fault](https://eprint.iacr.org/2009/575.pdf)

-Although the first step described in the paper is implemented the exact same way here, the second one is done by partially decrypting the regular and faulted ciphers instead of solving the equations presented in the paper.
+Although the first step described in the paper is implemented as is, the second one is conducted here by partially decrypting the regular and faulted ciphers instead of solving the equations presented in the paper.